sodeidelphonse/Academics/R/README.md

 # Practice in R

-This folder contains codes and data for R practice.
+This folder contains all the codes and data for practice with R programming language.